oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

     conda install -c conda-forge pygmo

-Windows user can perform an installation from source as an alternative to anaconda.
+Windows user can perform an installation from source as an alternative to conda.
 For further information on this process we recommend the `PyGMO installation
 <https://esa.github.io/pygmo2/install.html>`_.